okadate/fda-test/README.md

 ## Running the tests

-To see if it is all working, try running the NPD nonlinear and tangent linear model (requires matplotlib)
+To see if it is all working, try running the NPZ nonlinear and tangent linear model (requires matplotlib):
 ```
 python3 NPZmodel.py
 ```